 We have grown rapidly over the last several years, and our recent growth rates and financial performance should not necessarily be considered indicative of our future performance.
-We were founded in 2005 and since then, we have grown to nine showrooms across the U.S. as of December 31, 2020.
-Additionally, our net sales increased 25.1% from \$201.3 million for the year ended December 31, 2019 to \$251.8 million for the year ended December 31, 2020.
+We were founded in 2005 and since then, we have grown to 11 showrooms across the U.S. as of today.
+Additionally, our net sales increased 25.1% from \$201.3 million for the year ended December 31, 2019 to \$251.8 million for the year ended December 31, 2020 and increased 77.7% from \$91.7 million for the six months ended June 30, 2020 to \$163.0 million for the six months ended June 30, 2021.
 To effectively manage and capitalize on our growth, we must continue to expand our sales and marketing, continue to open showrooms in strategic locations, focus on innovative product and website development, and upgrade our management information systems and other processes.
 Our continued growth has in the past, and could in the future, strain our existing resources, and we could experience ongoing operating difficulties in managing our business across numerous jurisdictions, including difficulties in hiring, training, and managing a diffuse and growing employee base.
 Failure to scale and preserve our company culture with growth could harm our future success, including our ability to retain and recruit personnel and to effectively focus on and pursue our corporate objectives.